-Hospital waste management increases safety of employees and reduces sharps injury potential, along with the costs of direct and indirect treatment as a result.
+At its foundation, hospital waste management increases safety of employees and patients by reducing the potential to sustain a sharps injury potential, along with the costs of direct and indirect treatment as a result.
 It also reduces the risk of exposure to blood-borne pathogens and reduces hospital-acquired infections (HAIs).
-The less a hospital employee has to handle medical waste, the better.

 Healthcare personnel in the US experience over 300,000 needlestick and/or other sharps-related injuries every year.
 Today the focus is not only on minimizing environmental waste, but increasing healthcare worker safety.

-We know it’s time-consuming to segregate waste and to find adequate storage spaces before a medical waste disposal company can “collect the trash”.
-Nevertheless, enhanced education and improved reporting procedures not only increases efficiency, but ensures compliance to federal and state guidelines.
+We know change can be scary and vigilant healthcare waste segregation can feel time-consuming.
+Nevertheless, enhanced education and improved reporting procedures not only increases efficiency but ensures compliance to federal and state guidelines.

 Among the most important issues when it comes to hospital waste management is proper training in waste segregation; equally important is the management of hazardous waste on-site.
-Do your employees know the difference between medical waste streams?
+Are your employees confident in the difference between the variety of healthcare waste streams you generate?
 We’re talking:

-Do they know which types of hospital waste are recyclable?
+Are they confident in the correct disposal of medicinal and non medicinal sharps?
+Have they used point-of-use disposal systems before?
 Daniels Health emphasizes the ‘less touches equals less risk’ approach.
 Do your hospital employees know how sharps waste is defined?
 Sharps don’t just reference needles (ISO standard 23907:2012), but include: